FedeDP/libmodule/docs/src/module.rst

 .. c:macro:: m_subscribe(topic)

   Subscribes the module to a topic.
-If module is already subscribed to topic, MODULE_OK will be returned.
+If module is already subscribed to topic, MODULE_ERR will be returned

   :param topic: topic to which subscribe.
-Note that topic must be registered before.
+It is not mandatory for topic to be already registered in context, ie: it may be registered later.
   :type topic: :c:type:`const char *`

 .. c:macro:: m_unsubscribe(topic)

   Unsubscribes the module from a topic.
-If module is not subscribed to topic, MODULE_OK will be returned.
+If module is not subscribed to topic, MODULE_ERR will be returned.

   :param topic: topic to which unsubscribe.
-Note that topic must be registered before.
+It is not mandatory for topic to be already registered in context, ie: it may be registered later.
   :type topic: :c:type:`const char *`

 .. c:macro:: m_tell(recipient, msg, size, autofree)